 Some indoor grills have a single maximum temperature, which it will cook at once fully heated.
 This is generally around 450°F, which is considered the optimal temperature for searing.
 Other models allow you to control the heat of your grill across a temperature range, for instance between 200°F and 500°F. Indoor grills with a wide temperature range are more versatile, as some foods are better cooked low and slow rather than at the highest temperature possible.

 Not all indoor grills feature removable cooking plates, but we'd highly recommend choosing a model that does.
-Grills with removable plates are far easier to clean, especially if you get any food stuck on.
+Grills with removable plates are far easier to clean, especially if you get any food stuck on them.
 If they're not removable, you'll only be able to wipe them down, rather than putting them in the dishwasher or giving them a good scrub by hand.

 The majority of indoor grills feature heating elements that sit below the bottom grill plate (and above the top grill plate in contact models).
 However, some high-end models feature embedded heating elements.
 This means the heating elements are embedded into the grill plate itself, so it can get extremely hot and heat more evenly.